alexandarmartin-KC/Test-adzuna/README.md

-# Global Job Search - Adzuna API Integration
+# Global Job Search - CoreSignal API Integration

-A Next.js application that fetches and displays job listings from 19 countries worldwide using the Adzuna Job Search API.
+A Next.js application that fetches and displays job listings from worldwide using the CoreSignal Job Search API.

 ## Features

-- 🌍 **Global Coverage**: 19 countries including USA, UK, Germany, France, Canada, Australia, and more
+- 🌍 **Global Coverage**: Job listings from multiple countries worldwide
 - 🔍 **Search Functionality**: Filter by job title, keywords, and location
 - 📱 **Responsive Design**: Works on desktop and mobile devices
 - 🚀 **Fast & Modern**: Built with Next.js 14 and TypeScript